aimotrens/impulsar-docs/docs-site/docs/installation.md

 ```

 # JSON Schema

 The impuslar repository provides a [JSON schema](https://github.com/aimotrens/impulsar/blob/main/schema.json) file.
-You can setup up this file in most popular IDEs and benefit from suggestens.
+You can setup up this file in most popular IDEs and benefit from suggestions.